 1. Start Small and Build

-Starting out, you don’t have to force yourself to drink the suggested approximately 64 ounces (I use the half your body weight rule to determine how much water you should consume).
+Starting out, you don’t have to force yourself to drink the suggested approximately 64 ounces (I use the half your body weight rule to come to that number).
 Start with a goal of 40 ounces and increase your intake over time.
 Drinking less, in the beginning, will also cut down on bathroom visits and make this goal less overwhelming for you.

 3. Plan to Fail!